atrawinska/data_visualization_app/README.md

 ## Potential Improvements

-- No comments/documentation yet — sorry! 🥲
+- No comments/documentation yet — sorry! 🥲 No time:( also there is some redundant code left
 - A more SOLID-based architecture (currently optimized for this dataset and chart types)
 - Support for more dynamic chart options
 - Resizing and drag-and-drop layout